fifers-coupe/shalsa4672/datasets/README.md

 Distributed Systems Docker Python Microservices Work hard in silence, let your success be your noise.
 Simplicity is the ultimate sophistication.
 React
 Replica Set Innovation distinguishes between a leader and a follower.
 IoT Edge Computing Frontend GraphQL Event-driven Architecture Serverless
 Blockchain Optimization Backend Great things never come from comfort zones.
 Sharding A/B Testing Serverless DNS Routing Security
+Success is not in what you have, but who you are.
+Event Sourcing Data Pipeline React DevOps Database Indexing Database